yegor256/blog/_drafts/one-rule.md

   caption: True Story (2021) by Eric Newman
 ---

-When I make a slidedeck for a new presentation, invent a new domain name, think about a name for a new Java class, itemize bullet points in an academic paper, even write an email---I try to follow a simple principle which helps me make my content more solid.
+When I make a slide deck for a new presentation, invent a new domain name, think about a name for a new Java class, itemize bullet points in an academic paper, even write an email---I try to follow a simple principle which helps me make my content more solid.
 Well, at least I believe it does.
 Maybe it will help you as well.